Male Infertility, Diagnosis & Treatment

 • Alcohol use.
 Drinking alcohol lowers testosterone levels, cause erectile dysfunction and decrease sperm production.
 Liver disease caused by excessive drinking can also lead to fertility problems.

-• Kind of work.
+• Work or occupation.
 Certain occupations can increase the risk of infertility, including those associated with car or house painting because of the toxins found in the paints.

-• Tobacco smoking.
+• Tobacco and smoking.
 Men who smoke have a lower sperm count than those who don't smoke.

 • Emotional stress.
 Stress can interfere with certain hormones needed to produce sperm.
 Severe or prolonged emotional stress, can affect your sperm count.

-• Weight.
+• Over weight.
 Obesity can cause hormonal changes that decrease male fertility.

 • Prolonged bicycling or horseback riding.
 Prolonged cycling is a cause of decreased fertility due to overheating of the testicles.
 In some cases, bicycle seat pressure on the area behind the testicles (perineum) can cause numbness in the penis and erectile dysfunction.

 Many infertile couples have more than one cause of infertility, so it's better to go both to see a doctor.
-It may need several tests to determine the cause of infertility.
-In some cases, a cause is never identified.
+They will need several tests to determine the cause of infertility.
+In some cases, cannot be identified.